raveintospace/Stanford2023/README.md

 - Cardify: Animatable & ViewModifier to give a look & feel of a game card, including a rotation3DEffect

  **Extensions**
 - Extension "only" for Array, to return the only element if the array is of one element
+- Extension color to work with custom colors

 ## License